guigolab/geneidx/README.md

       - Provide a compressed FASTA file with the proteins selected.
       - Let the pipeline download the proteins automatically from UniRef90 (nothing should be provided in this case.)
   - Tune parameters for the gene prediction process.
-      - Indicate the PWMs defining the start, end, donor and acceptor sites. (this can be obtained from the parameter files listed here: [GENEID parameter files](https://genome.crg.es/software/geneid/index.html#parameters))
+      - Indicate the values for each Geneid parameter.
+      - Let the pipeline select them from the closest pretrained Geneid parameter file. (find the parameters in data/Parameter_files.taxid/)
+      - Find more information here: [GENEID parameter files](https://genome.crg.es/software/geneid/index.html#parameters)